Resources / The Road to College

 6. Prep for the SAT or ACT

-Although many schools have adopted test-optional and test-flexible policies, you may still want to take the SAT or ACT and submit your scores to colleges, as good scores may enhance your application even at test-optional schools.
+Although many schools have adopted test-optional and test-flexible policies, you may still want to take the SAT or ACT.
+A handful of Ivy League and other top colleges and universities have reinstated testing requirements, and good test scores may enhance your application even at test-optional schools.
 If you plan to take or retake these tests, summer is a good time to prepare for them.
 You might consider taking a test-prep course, working with a tutor, or studying on your own using books and free online resources.

 7. Research colleges